SuperFTT/LifeWithU/README.md

 #### How to contribute
 Wanna contribute?
 Just fork me on this Github repo.

-## To learn more, please read the paper we published on top-class Nature somthing Journals on Google Scholar
+#### To learn more, please read the paper we published on top-class Nature something Journals on Google Scholar